All Episodes

 It's so stupid.

-You know what this is gonna do?
+You know what this is going to do?

-That's what's gonna happen.
+That's what's going to happen.

-He just opened up a trade for criminals.
+They just opened up a trade for criminals.

-Well, they're decriminalizing weed, so they can just pick that up instead.
+Well, they're decriminalizing weed so they can just pick that up instead.

-Yeah, I mean, yeah, exactly.
+Yeah, exactly.

 That's what an irony, right?